Place notation

 D: 5 6 4 2 3 1

-With a bit of scrutiny it should be apparent that the relationship between rows C and D is the same as that between rows A and B: if we were to relabel the bells in row C so as to match row A, then the row D obtained under the same relabelling would match row B.
+It should be apparent that the relationship between rows C and D is the same as that between rows A and B: if we were to relabel the bells in row C so as to match row A, then the row D obtained under the same relabelling would match row B.

 A: 1 4 2 5 3 6